 It may still be a boys’ club, but we have a better clubhouse, and people are starting to notice.

 Fact: Yeah, anyone can write a screenplay, but not everyone can write a good one.

 At the end of the day, like any other industry, screenwriting and film is just another kind of job.
-The proximity to celebrity and Oscar nights make it seem like they are part of a different, glamorous world, but at the end of the day, it’s just hard work, practice, and time.
+The myths and misconceptions are what makes it seem like more than that to the outside observer.
+The proximity to celebrity and Oscar nights make screenwriting seem like it is part of a different, glamorous world, but at the end of the day, it’s just hard work, practice, and time.
 Stick around at the end of a movie and watch the credits.
 Each person listed is an integral part of the movie and most will probably never walk a red carpet for their work.
 And that’s okay.

-The real myth is that most people will never be successful in the industry.
+The real myths are that most people will never be successful in the industry the way big-name stars and directors are.
 That’s probably true, but I promise that that’s okay too.
+You can still be successful, even if you’re not on the cover of magazines.
 It’s a big world, and your contribution may just be a drop in the ocean, but it matters.
 Keep writing and creating.
 It’s worth it.

 Conan O’Brien said it best, “Work hard, be kind, and amazing things will happen.”